Healthy Homes Assessment Newtown

 What We Do

-As building inspectors, we handle all elements associated with professional home Inspections.
-We are here to make sure that you make the correct decision when purchasing your next property.
+As building inspectors, we handle all elements associated with specialist home examinations.
+We’re here to make sure you make the best decision when purchasing your next property.

-We offer a wide range of solutions to make sure you are completely updated on the condition of any property you may be contemplating buying or selling and also other services.
+We specialise in a range of solutions to ensure that you are completely informed of the condition of any property you might be contemplating buying or selling along with other solutions.

-With our systematic method of conducting your home inspection as well as the latest technology in software that incorporates digital images into the report, you are able to actually see any problems that might be discovered.
-Through our comprehensive reporting it is easy to understand why we have so many clients who recommend our services to their family and friends.
+We have a systematic method of conducting your home inspection and the latest in technology for software that incorporates digital images into the Report, you can actually see any problems that might be discovered.
+With our comprehensive reporting it’s no wonder we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports